-- Any crashes, hangs, errors, infinite loops, etc. not covered in the grading instructions and/or grading scripts will cause your program to lose points on Gradescope.
-If your program does not work on Gradescope, you are responsible for identifying which function/s that is/are causing the failure and then contacting the instructor for a manual regrading for the rest of your submission.
+- The most recent Gradescope submission will be graded unless a different one is activated by the student.
+It is the student's responsibility to do so before the deadline. - Any crashes, hangs, errors, infinite loops, etc. not covered in the grading instructions and/or grading scripts will cause your program to lose points on Gradescope.
+If your program does not work on Gradescope, you are responsible for identifying which function/s that is/are causing the failure and then filing a Regrade Request on Gradescope for a regrading for the rest of your submission.
 The points lost depend on the severity, how much it affects the rest of the program, and how it is recovered from, if at all, all based on the discretion of the grader. - All source files (.py files) must include a comment block at the top that contains your name and OSU email address, the class number/section, the assignment name, due date, and program description in your own words.
-Neglecting this information is a significant point loss on any assignment. - Assignment code may be visually inspected by the grader to verify compliance with assignment specifications. - We reserve the right to ask you to explain a complicated piece of code.
+Neglecting this information will result in a point loss on any assignment. - Assignment code may be visually inspected by the grader to verify compliance with assignment specifications. - We reserve the right to ask you to explain a complicated piece of code.
 If you cannot explain your own code to us, you may be investigated for violation of student conduct. - If you are struggling on a programming assignment, the first thing you should do is make sure you have worked through the assigned and relevant content and reviewed the notes you've taken. - For best results when asking for help, provide as much information as possible (if you don't, we'll ask you for it.)
-Part of your job is to attack what the problem might be (and what it isn't.) - Add context to your message what's wrong, what you suspect it might be, as well as anything you've already tried and ruled out. - o Run the program in the PyCharm debugger yourself.
-If you are unfamiliar with debugging in PyCharm, refer to the links provided in Canvas. - Make sure you read the entire assignment specification.
+Part of your job is to attack what the problem might be (and what it isn't.) - Add context to your message what's wrong, what you suspect it might be, as well as anything you've already tried and ruled out. - Run the program in the PyCharm debugger yourself.
+If you are unfamiliar with debugging in PyCharm, refer to the Coding Guides and Tips module provided in Canvas. - Make sure you read the entire assignment specification.
 The specifications are there for a reason and often provide insights into an optimal solution. - Any failure to follow specifications (e.g., submitting the wrong type of file) may result in a deduction at the discretion of the grader. - If you wish to petition a grade, you must do so within one week of receipt of the grade, by filing a Regrade Request on Gradescope.